Research and Development in Canadian Industry (RDCI)

-This annual postal survey is aimed at all Canadian industries known to be performing or funding research and development.
+This annual postal survey is aimed at all Canadian industries known to be performing or funding more than $I million in research and development.
+The survey is mailed in the first half of May each year.
 Respondents are given the option of completing the questionnaire electronically.
 The survey collects data for four years.
-For example the 2009 survey conducted in 2010, collects data on actual R&D spending in 2008 and 2009, on the preliminary figures for 2010, and on the spending intentions for 2011.
-Two follow-up postcards are mailed to all outstanding respondents.
-Telephone contact is made to all non-reporting establishments to discuss reporting options and to make special arrangements, including partial response in some instances.
+For example the 2000 survey conducted in 2001, collects data on actual R&D spending in 2000, on the preliminary figures for 2001, and on the spending intentions for 2002.
+Two follow-up postcards are mailed to all outstanding respondents in July & August.
+Telephone contact is made to all non-reporting establishments throughout September, October and November, to discuss reporting options and to make special arrangements, including partial response in some instances.

-The data for most of the small performers and funders is taken directly from the CRA T661 file.
-Firms have up to eighteen months, after their fiscal year end, to submit a claim to CRA.
+The data for the small performers and funders is taken directly from the CCRA T661 file.
+Firms have up to eighteen months, after their fiscal year end, to submit a claim to CCRA.
 The processing of these records is stopped in March (15 months after the end of the calendar year), therefore figures will need to be revised in the following survey cycle.
 These revisions affect the two years prior to the survey year.

 View the Questionnaire(s) and reporting guide(s).

 During the data collection phase, manual edits are performed, comparing data from previous submissions, financial statements where available and/or T661 data on file.
 Follow-up is initiated at this stage if deemed necessary.

 During the data processing, system edits are performed to verify accuracy and internal consistency.